-ST March 2017 51 March 2010 Each member was assumed to surrender pension on retirement, such that the total cash received (including any accrued lump sum from pre 2008 service) is 70% of the permitted maximum.
+31 March 2018 31 March 2019 LGPS Each member was assumed to surrender pension on retirement, such that the total cash received (including any accrued lump sum from pre 2008 service) is 70% of the permitted maximum.
 Each member was assumed to surrender pension on retirement, such that the total cash received (including any accrued lump sum from pre 2008 service) is 70% of the permitted maximum.
+Police Pension schemes Assumed that 90% of members of the 1987 Scheme commute 25% of their pension.
 Assumed that 90% of members of the 1987 Scheme commute 25% of their pension.
-Assumed that 90% of members of the 1987 Scheme commute 25% of their pension.
 Assumed that no members of the 2006 Scheme elect to commute any of their pension.
 Assumed that no members of the 2006 Scheme elect to commute any of their pension.
 Assumed that 75% of members of the 2015 Scheme commute 25% of their pension.
 Assumed that 75% of members of the 2015 Scheme commute 25% of their pension.
-Each member was assumed to surrender pension on retirement, such that the total cash received (including any accrued lump sum from pre 2008 service) is 70% of the permitted maximum.
-Assumed that 90% of members of the 1987 Scheme commute 25% of their pension.
-Assumed that no members of the 2006 Scheme elect to commute any of their pension.
-Assumed that 75% of members of the 2015 Scheme commute 25% of their